 3.4.2.
 Rules for adding attributes to buildings

 Building items can be supplemented with Entrance items.
 For more information, see section3.4.3.
-Entrances: rules for drawing and adding attributes.
+Building entrances: rules for drawing and adding attributes.

 The attribute panel for a building looks like this: